 Scenario planning is a tool that encourages organizations to consider the uncertainties and trends that may affect them in the future.
 By charting a plan to prepare for those situations, an organization can help ensure positive outcomes, even in the face of challenging uncertainties.
 Scenario planning is frequently used to help organizations imagine extreme events and prepare for whatever materializes.
 Unsurprisingly, it is widely used in the military to prepare soldiers for combat and has increased in popularity in the corporate world since 9/11.
 While popular in preparing for extraordinary events, scenario analysis is also a great strategic planning tool.
 Here is a quick synopsis of the steps involved:

 Finally, use your scenario analysis to monitor events as they unfold, and adjust your course accordingly.
 This tool is designed to help your organization prepare for the road ahead, so utilize all the preparation and lessons learned from scenario planning to give your organization the greatest flexibility and responsiveness.

 As the British like to say, keep calm and carry on.
 In this case, we recommend you keep calm and plan on!
-We hope you feel as empowered as the British royal family to use scenario analysis in your next planning process to best prepare your organization for whatever highs and lows lie ahead.
+We hope you feel as empowered as the Brits to use scenario analysis in your next planning process to best prepare your organization for whatever highs and lows lie ahead.
 If you utilize scenario planning, please let us know and share your tips with us and our readers.